 The Netherlands Chamber of Commerce KVK Brexit file contains news updates, as well as information on how to deal with VAT on goods and services after a no-deal Brexit, an FAQ, entrepreneur interviews, useful links and more.
 Most pages are in Dutch, but some are also available in English.

-3. Customs Brexit toolkitIf you import or export goods to and from the UK, you will need to prepare for the UK's 'third country' status after 31 December 2020.
+3. Customs Brexit toolkitIf you import or export goods to and from the UK, you will need to adjust your processes to the UK's 'third country' status after 31 December 2020.
 Dutch Customs has prepared a toolkit that tells you what to do on this side of the North Sea.

 4. Keep Business MovingThe British government has launched the Keep Business Moving website to help EU businesses deal with the new situation.
 It tells you what the rules will be in the UK for EU businesses exporting to, or importing from the UK.

-5. Brexit Preparedness NoticeThis European Commission website provides advice on the changes in VAT rules and VAT refunds on the delivery of products and services to the UK.
+5. EU sector information on the Trade AgreementThe EU has prepared a factsheet outlining the consequences of the Brexit deal for several trade sectors.
+Consult the EU Brexit preparedness notices website for advice on the changes in VAT rules and VAT refunds on the delivery of products and services to the UK.

 6. Brexit voucher

-If you find you are not ready for Brexit, and don't know how to, you can apply for a Brexit voucher at the Netherlands Enterprise Agency RVO.
+If you find you are not ready for Brexit, you can apply for a Brexit voucher at the Netherlands Enterprise Agency RVO.
 This subsidy enables you to hire the services of a professional advisor.